kaletejas2006/fastai-with-astronomy/nbs/fastai_with_astronomy_a_galaxy_zoo_experiment.md

 os.listdir(root_dir)
 ```

+    ['images_test_rev1',
+     'images_training_rev1',
+     'central_pixel_benchmark.csv',
+     'all_ones_benchmark.csv',
+     'all_zeros_benchmark.csv',
+     'training_solutions_rev1.csv']

 *Galaxy Zoo - The Galaxy Challenge* was a ML competition held on Kaggle about 8 years ago.
-The aim for competitors is to build a ML model/algorithm that can correctly assign various labels to `JPG` images of galaxies.
+The aim for competitors was to build a ML model/algorithm that can correctly assign various labels to `JPG` images of galaxies.

 The data for this competition was collected as part of a citizen science effort in which hundred of thousands of volunteers looked at images of galaxies and provided their answers to various questions.
 These same images will be available to our model/algorithm for training.